stuartcarnie/iCade-iOS/README.md

 Project which demonstrates using the iCADE and iControlPad with iOS devices.

 ## Demo
-Pair up you iCADE or iControlPad, run the project and you're off.
+Pair up you iCADE, iControlPad or Gametel controller, run the project and you're off.

 ## Usage
 To use in your own app, copy the following 3 files from the iCade folder: